whame/usse/README.md

   swl             se: Swedish Sign Language
 ...
 ```

-Now you should be able to choose `usse` as a variant for the Swedish keyboard
-layout (run for example `setxkbmap se usse`).

 ## Can I use this for the standard US layout (not intl. etc.)?